DmitryOlshansky/gsoc-bench-2012/README.md

 ===============

-The implementation of GSOC 2012 proposal for better unicode support in Phobos.
+The implementation of GSOC 2012 proposal for better Unicode support in Phobos.

 Originally it's a separate repo for benchmark(s) these get squashed to only one now: